-Planning your bunion surgery is important and knowing the postoperative period may be the deciding factor if and when you want to have foot surgery.
-With traditional surgical techniques, bunion surgery has a negative reputation, which claims that it is one of the most painful surgeries.
-Let me be amongst the first to tell you that it doesn’t need to be that way!
+Planning your bunion surgery is important.
+Traditional bunion surgery has a negative reputation, and for good reason.
+It is known as one of the most painful surgeries.
+The good news is that it doesn’t need to be that way!

-2. The bunion is a form of arthritis and the longer that you wait to fix it the more cartilage can wear away.
+- The longer you wait to fix it, the more cartilage can wear away.
 The joint is like a car tire, if it is off alignment it starts to wear more on one side and that can cause irreparable damage.

-3. If you wait too long to fix your bunion, it may limit how good of a surgical result you have.
-It also may dictate a larger, more complicated procedure that results in a longer recovery or one that may not be able to be fixed by minimally invasive bunion surgery.
+- If you wait too long to fix your bunion, it may limit how good of a surgical result you have.
+It also may dictate a larger, more complicated procedure that results in a longer recovery.

 How long does it take for the bone to fully heal?